-I am currently working on a second book titled Nashville and the World: Country Music in the American Century.
-It will examine two converging trends after 1945: the dramatic expansion of the United States’ presence and power across our planet, and the explosive rise in popularity of a musical form idealizing rural life, agriculture, and yeoman independence.
-The book will investigate how US diplomats, corporations, and non-governmental organizations abroad relied upon country music and its performers to promote a particular definition of the United States as a nation rooted in rural values, even at a moment when the American countryside was hemorrhaging farmers at an unprecedented rate.
+I am currently working on a book titled The Global Cowboy: How American Country Music Traveled and Transformed the World, which builds on my long-standing interest in thinking globally about the American countryside.
+It will examine two converging trends of the twentieth century: the dramatic expansion of the United States’ presence and power across our planet, and the explosive rise in popularity of a musical form idealizing rural life, agriculture, and yeoman independence.
+The book will investigate how the US government, military, corporations, and non-governmental organizations abroad relied upon country music and its performers to promote a particular definition of the United States as a nation rooted in rural values, even at a moment when the American countryside was hemorrhaging farmers at an unprecedented rate.
 It will likewise ponder the surprising popularity of US country music across various continents, highlighting the universal appeal of nostalgic paeans for country life at a moment when rapid urbanization defined much of the global human experience.

-My research has been funded by the National Endowment for the Humanities, the Social Science Research Council, the Miller Center for Public Affairs, the Society for Historians of American Foreign Relations, and several others.
-My award-winning articles have appeared in The Journal of Southern History, Enterprise & Society, and Southern Cultures.
-I am the founder and director of the Tennessee Workshop in Food, Agriculture, and Society, which showcases cutting-edge scholarship on this topic across a wide range of disciplines.
+My research has been funded by the National Endowment for the Humanities, the Social Science Research Council, the Miller Center for Public Affairs, the Society for Historians of American Foreign Relations, among others.
+I have written articles for the American Historical Review, Journal of Southern History, Enterprise & Society, and Southern Cultures.

-At the University of Tennessee, I teach undergraduate and graduate courses on food and agriculture, US foreign relations, the US South, and US and Latin American social and political history.
-I welcome graduate student applications in those fields.
+At the University of Tennessee, I teach undergraduate and graduate courses on food and agriculture, video games and history, the US South, and US and Latin American social and political history.
+I welcome graduate applications in those fields.

-Modern U.S., Transnational, Food and Agriculture, Rural, Environmental, Latin America
+Modern U.S., Popular Transnational, Food and Agriculture, Music, Rural, Environmental, Latin America

 Ph.D., University of Georgia, 2013